mteu/typo3-monitoring/Documentation/index.md

 - **Rate Limiting**: Can be combined with external rate limiting
 - **No Sensitive Data**: Monitoring responses contain no sensitive information
 - **Configurable Endpoints**: Endpoint paths can be customized

-## 🤝 Contributing

-Contributions, yes please!
-See the main README for contribution guidelines and development setup instructions.